Mark-MDO47/DuelWithBanjos/README.md

 ## Schematic
 [Top](#duelwithbanjos "Top")<br>
 This is the schematic of the interesting part of the design, including the ESP32 module, sound control, and LED control.<br>
+- The ESP32 of course has I/O at the 3.3V rail.
+The YX5200 uses 5V power and TTL voltage levels, which could be up to 5V.
+  -  I use resistor networks to drop the YX5200 output voltages from 5V to 3.3V to be compatible with the ESP32 inputs.
+The ESP32 is **NOT** 5V tolerant on its inputs.
-- The ESP32 of course has I/O at 3.3V but the YX5200 uses 5V.
-I use resistor networks to drop the voltages from 5V to 3.3V and a SN74HCT125N quadruple bus buffer to raise voltages from 3.3V to 5V.
+  -  The YX5200 is nominally able to work with TTL-level inputs (and 3.3V should be fine), but I use a SN74HCT125N quadruple bus buffer to raise voltages from 3.3V to 5V.
+I have had some issues with ESP32 outputs to WS2812B in the past and just like to beef the signal up to avoid problems.
 - The 1K resistor in the path to the YX5200 RX line prevents coupling of digital noise into the sound output.
-- I had to move to pin D26 because of my horrible soldering.
+- I had to move to ESP32 pin D26 because of my horrible soldering.
 <img src="https://github.com/Mark-MDO47/DuelWithBanjos/blob/master/resources/KiCad/Duel_schematic_01.png" width="800" alt="Schematic of ESP32 module, sound control, and LED control">

 ### Do-It-Yourself Layout Creator